CATEGORY: GRASS VALLEY

 PHOTO: SELF PORTRAIT OF MY FATHER AS I REMEMBER HIM

 I did not see Daddy return.
 I think that when he did return he drove off in the car and did not come into the house.
 Later Gracie came stumbling back, crying hysterically.
-She was scratched and bleeding from running through the rocks and sage brush where she had fallen.
-Mother tended to her wounds.
-She was furious with my father.
+She was scratched and bleeding from running through the rocks and sage brush until she had fallen.
+We all tended to her wounds.
+Mother was furious with my father.

 I had nightmares about this for many years.